ashutrip/k8tutorial_oracleiaas/README.md

 3. Run below command to verify that deployment and related POD is created

 [opc@k8-master k8tutorialdeployment]$ kubectl get deployments <br>
-NAME             DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE k8tutorialnode   1         1         1            1           6m
+NAME             DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE<br>
+k8tutorialnode   1         1         1            1           6m
 [opc@k8-master k8tutorialdeployment]$ kubectl get pods <br>
-NAME                              READY     STATUS    RESTARTS   AGE k8tutorialnode-3443821872-vrrq2   1/1       Running   0          7m
+NAME                              READY     STATUS    RESTARTS   AGE<br>
+k8tutorialnode-3443821872-vrrq2   1/1       Running   0          7m

 5. As you can see 1 replica of container is running.
 Find out on which node this replica is running by running below command.
 In my case it was running on k-wrk-2-ad2 .
 Kubernetes Master determines where to run the container.